yayudev/feed-watcher/README.md

 ## Tests
 Tests can be run using ```npm test```.*

-Note: tests still have some problems with chai's done() being called twice after first run, but they assert properly.
+Note: tests still have some problems with chai's done() being called twice after first consecutive run, so wait a couple of seconds if you want to rerun them.